Alchus/scout-stuff/03-Second-Class.md

 ```
 2d	Explain when it is appropriate to use a lightweight stove and when it is appropriate to use a propane stove.
 Set up a lightweight stove or propane stove.
 Unless prohibited by local fire restrictions, light the stove.
 Describe the safety procedures for using these types of stoves.
 ```
+* ✅ 4/24/2022

 Lightweight stove and large propane stoves are both acceptable in many situations, but lightweight stoves are clearly preferable for backpacking or hike-in camping.
 Large camp stoves are often fueled by propane, and they can offer easier cooking, especially for skillets and large pots.
 Butane may not vaporize and ignite at temperatures below freezing or at altitudes above 5000' - Propane or propane/butane mixed fuel is required in these situations.

 To operate one of these stoves, set them up on a solid, flat surface away from combustible materials.
 Turn on the gas to low, then light the stove.
 If the stove does not ignite quickly, turn off the gas and let the fuel disperse before trying again.
 Be careful, it's hot!
 Let the stove cool completely before packing it up.

+I cooked dinner and breakfast over my stove on Apr 23-24

 ```
 2e	On one campout, plan and cook one hot breakfast or lunch, selecting foods from MyPlate or the current USDA nutritional model.
 Explain the importance of good nutrition.
 Demonstrate how to transport, store, and prepare the foods you selected.
 ```

 ```
 2f	Demonstrate tying the sheet bend knot.
 Describe a situation in which you would use this knot.